NeosAlpha/Configure-FTP-Trigger--Function-App-and-HTTP-Activity-in-Logic-App-Using-Azure/README.md

-# Configure Auto Event when csv file is created or modified on FTP Server, Parse data into JSON and Configure with RestAPI using Logic App.
+# Configure Auto Event when csv file is created or modified on FTP Server, Parse data into JSON and Configure with Rest API using Logic App.
 **Produced by NeosAlpha Technologies**

 # Introduction